Acting Principal

 Malo e lelei and Tālofa lava!
 O lo’u igoa o Rietta.

 My passion for serving is rooted in my love for my aiga, my culture, and my alofa for my community.
-I am primarily based in our Awa whānau helping our young learners transition into their new learning environment.
-I have been fortunate to be a part of the Glenavon whānau for six years in a variety of roles and look forward to adding another year of supporting our amazing tamaiti in their learning.Fa’afetai tele lava!
+I have been fortunate to be a part of the Glenavon whānau for seven years in a variety of roles and look forward to adding another year of supporting our amazing tamaiti in their learning.Fa’afetai tele lava!

 Learning Assistant & Student Teacher